codeasone/tetris-reagent/README.md

 Next, install the project dependencies with `yarn install`.

+Then ensure the styles are available by invoking `yarn run styles:dev`.

 This project uses `shadow-cljs` and the build to bring up is `:app`.

 If you usually start `shadow-cljs` in a separate terminal from your IDE then running `yarn run dev` will watch for code changes and recompile/hot-reload as required.